tmlr-group/DAD/README.md

-# DDAD: A Two-pronged Adversarial Defense Based on Distributional Discrepancy (ICML 2025)
+# One Stone, Two Birds: Enhancing Adversarial Defense Through the Lens of Distributional Discrepancy (ICML 2025)

  #### Abstract
-Statistical adversarial data detection (SADD) detects whether an upcoming batch contains adversarial examples (AEs) by measuring the distributional discrepancies between clean examples (CEs) and AEs.
-In this paper, we reveal the potential strength of SADD-based methods by theoretically showing that minimizing distributional discrepancy can help reduce the expected loss on AEs.
-Nevertheless, despite these advantages, SADD-based methods have a potential limitation: they discard inputs detected as AEs, leading to the loss of clean information within those inputs.
-To address this limitation, we propose a two-pronged adversarial defense method, named Distributional-Discrepancy-based Adversarial Defense (DDAD).
-In the training phase, DDAD first optimizes the test power of the maximum mean discrepancy (MMD) to derive MMD-OPT, and then trains a denoiser by minimizing the MMD-OPT between CEs and AEs.
-In the inference phase, DDAD first leverages MMD-OPT to differentiate CEs and AEs, and then applies a two-pronged process: (1) directly feeding the detected CEs into the classifier, and (2) removing noise from the detected AEs by the distributional-discrepancy-based denoiser.
-Extensive experiments show that DDAD outperforms current state-of-the-art (SOTA) defense methods by notably improving clean and robust accuracy on CIFAR-10 and ImageNet-1K against adaptive white-box attacks.
+*Statistical adversarial data detection* (SADD) detects whether an upcoming batch contains *adversarial examples* (AEs) by measuring the distributional discrepancies between *clean examples* (CEs) and AEs.
+In this paper, we explore the strength of SADD-based methods by theoretically showing that minimizing distributional discrepancy can help reduce the expected loss on AEs.
+Despite these advantages, SADD-based methods have a potential limitation: they discard inputs that are detected as AEs, leading to the loss of clean information within those inputs.
+To address this limitation, we propose a two-pronged adversarial defense method, named ***D***istributional-discrepancy-based ***A***dversarial ***D***efense (DAD).
+In the training phase, DAD first optimizes the test power of the *maximum mean discrepancy* (MMD) to derive MMD-OPT, which is *a stone that kills two birds*.
+MMD-OPT first serves as a *guiding signal* to minimize the distributional discrepancy between CEs and AEs to train a denoiser.
+Then, it serves as a *discriminator* to differentiate CEs and AEs during inference.
+Overall, in the inference stage, DAD consists of a two-pronged process: (1) directly feeding the detected CEs into the classifier, and (2) removing noise from the detected AEs by the distributional-discrepancy-based denoiser.
+Extensive experiments show that DAD outperforms current *state-of-the-art* (SOTA) defense methods by *simultaneously* improving clean and robust accuracy on CIFAR-10 and ImageNet-1K against adaptive white-box attacks.

 #### Figure 1: The illustration of our method.
 ![pipeline](images/pipeline.jpg)